HarryRyanBarr/yarpe/README.md

  - Run `python2 pack_savegame.py` to generate `1-1-LT1.save`.

 > [!NOTE]
+> You can also change the name of `savegame_container/log` to `persistent` and copy that instead of `1-1-LT1.save` if you want to execute the code immediately, but this makes the game unplayable until you delete the save data.

+> [!NOTE]
 > Guide below assumes you already made a save file in the game you want to modify.

 ### Changing the save data on PS4/PS4 Slim/PS4 Pro/